 - Hangers attach to fascia board with special metal spikes.

-- Pros: Sectional gutters are best for DIYers and are the most economical choice.
+Sectional gutters are best for do-it-yourselfers and are the most economical choice.
 If one section fails, it can be removed and replaced without affecting the rest of the gutter system.

 - Seamless gutters have no length limit.
 They can run as far as from corner to corner.

 - Available in aluminum.